How to Start a BusinessLinda Jenkins, March 30 2014

 Funding Your Business

 How will you finance your business?
 You can ask friends and family to invest, pursue a loan at your local bank, seek out angel investors, or pursue social lending online.
 If you have previously applied for a business loan at a bank and been denied, you can apply for a SBA loan.
 For detailed information on funding your new business, see our blog article, How to Finance Your Business.

 Finding a Location

 Whether you are looking to rent or own a space, you should be sure to do some due diligence before committing to any property.
 You especially want to ensure that you are operating in a space that is safe, accessible to both employees and customers, and free from a high concentration of competitors.
 A commercial realtor can help you to narrow options.
 Once you determine an attractive and affordable location, be sure to check your local city zoning requirements to ensure that your type of business can operate legally in the location you have chosen.
 It is also a good idea to consult an attorney prior to signing any commercial lease.

 No matter what industry your business operates in, risk is unavoidable.
 However, you can minimize your exposure to risk by maintaining a safe workplace and buying business insurance.
 The main categories of business insurance include: workers compensation, health, disability, interruption, property, automobile and liability insurance.
 You can get free customized quotes from leading insurance companies online.
 Learn more about commercial insurance.

 As your business grows, you will have more work to do than you can handle by yourself.
-At that point, you will need to hire your first employee or outsource tasks to others.
-Use a resource such as Guru.com to find freelancers that can complete projects and help you reduce stress while keeping your operation running smoothly.
+At that point, you will need to hire your first employee or start a new payroll.
+Using the services of an online payroll provider can keep your operation running smoothly and help you to avoid tax penalties.

 Accounting - Maximize Profit & Minimize Tax